 How to get current assembly in C#

-To get the current assembly in C#, you can use the System.Reflection namespace.
+To get the current assembly name in C#, you can use the GetExecutingAssembly() method from the System.Reflection.Assembly class.

 For example, get the assembly of the current executing code.

-// c# get current assembly // Gets the assembly of the currently executing code Assembly currentAssembly = Assembly.GetExecutingAssembly(); Console.WriteLine(currentAssembly.FullName); // Output: ConsoleApp1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null
+// c# get current assembly // Gets the assembly of the currently executing code Assembly currentAssembly = Assembly.GetExecutingAssembly(); // Get the full name of the assembly Console.WriteLine(currentAssembly.FullName); // Output: ConsoleApp1, Version=1.0.0.0, Culture=neutral, PublicKeyToken=null

 For example, get the assembly containing the type of the calling code.